 Late Purchase Notifications: Applicable if notifications are received between 8:00am Central Time and 8:30 am Central Time.
 Late notifications will be priced as discussed below under Price.

-Weekend/Holiday “Put Option”: PacifiCorp can reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge shall be assessed as discussed below under Price.
+Weekend/Holiday “Put Option”: Grays Harbor can reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge shall be assessed as discussed below under Price.

 Quantity:

-The Base Gas Quantity (“BGQ”) shall be 20,000 MMBtu/day.
-PacifiCorp shall have the right purchase up to the BGQ each day.
+The Base Gas Quantity (“BGQ”) shall be 7,200 MMBtu/day.
+Grays Harbor shall have the right purchase up to the BGQ each day.

 Price:

-PacifiCorp will pay ENA both a demand charge and a commodity charge according to the following schedule:
+Grays Harbor will pay ENA both a demand charge and a commodity charge according to the following schedule:

-Demand Charge - $0.10/MMBtu times the BGQ
+Demand Charge - $0.___/MMBtu times the BGQ